ryandelonhull/Sequelize-Inspector/README.md

 These files hook from the html pages to update the email and password on the signup page, or login on the login page.

+## api-routes.js

+Pulls db data from models folder and requires passport for authentication.
+The get function is how the client side js files work with this file.
+The post functions authenticate and create the login/signup routes to send the data to the models folder.

+## user.js

+For creating username and passord.
+Middleware for encryption and security for the database.

+## index.js

+Adds fs, path, sequelize, and the sequelize template.
+Connects and creates tables in the database through sequelize.
+Pulls the config.json data

+## passport.js

+Acts like the toll booth to check for authentication.
+Passport template with functionality for passport-local.

+## isAuthenticated.js

+Checks password to restrict routes for users.